 Why An Online Exhibition?

-Before Christmas, a buyer commented that I had a large portfolio of work and whether it was possible to showcase small groups of my work to make it easier to look through.
+Just before Christmas 2017, a buyer commented that I had a large portfolio of work and whether it was possible to showcase small groups of my work to make it easier to look through.
 At the time I referred him to my YouTube Channel where various videos provide snapshots of my various subject galleries.
 I had a vague recollection that I had seen some online exhibition software in the past and I wondered if that might provide an alternative.

 Since then I have hosted several 3D exhibitions on my website and each time I have seen an increase in views as a result.